ToastyBoyPro/BUILDING-A-NETWORK-Packet-Tracer---Create-a-Simple-Network/README.md

       3. Attach a copper straight-through cable to the Port 0 interface of the cable modem and the Coaxial 7 interface of the internet cloud.

 ### 2. Configure the End Devices and Verify Connectivity
-In this part, you will connect a PC and a laptop to the Wireless router.
-The PC will be connected to the network using an Ethernet cable.
-For the Laptop, you will replace the wired Ethernet network interface card (NIC) with a wireless NIC and connect the Laptop to the router wirelessly.
+Connect to the Wireless Router with a PC using an Ethernet cable and with a laptop after replacing the wired Ethernet network interface card (NIC) with a wireless NIC.
-In addition, you will verify connectivity to *cisco.srv* and check that the PC and the Laptop are assigned an IP (Internet Protocol) address.
+Verify connectivity to *cisco.srv* and check that the PC and the Laptop are assigned an IP (Internet Protocol) address.

-> **Internet Protocol** is a set of rules for routing and addressing data on the internet.
-The **IP addresses** are used to identify the devices on a network and allow the devices to connect and transfer data on a network.
+> **Internet Protocol** is a set of rules for routing and addressing data on the internet. **IP addresses** are used to identify the devices on a network and allow the devices to connect and transfer data on a network.

 1. Click the PC and navigate to IP Configuration in the Desktop tab to verify that DHCP is enabled and the PC has received an IP address.